The Best Loans for Churches

 The loan options available for churches can depend on your location, financial status, down payment, available collateral, and much more.
 Some basic steps before signing onto a loan include:

 • Do your research — Don’t just take a loan from the first lender that you come across.
-Make sure that the bank or financial institution has your best interests in mind and that their loan programs match your church’s needs.
+Make sure that the bank or financial institution has your best interests in mind, that their loan programs match your church’s needs, and you understand the church loan requirements.
 Look for competitive rates, specific loan programs that meet your church’s unique needs, and make sure your lender is a Member FDIC.
 Also, beware of balloon payments, which may make you refinance your loan every three years to five years whether you need it or not.

-• Know your credit score — Your business credit score is the number one way a financial institution will determine whether or not you qualify for a loan.
-You can learn your business credit score and ways to improve it with a free account from Nav
+• Know your credit score — Your business credit scores are one way a financial institution will determine whether or not you qualify for a loan and what kind of loan terms you can get.
+You can manage your business credit scores and build your business credit history with regular use of Nav Prime.

 • Gather your financial information — Just because you’re a religious organization doesn’t mean a bank is going to take your word for how financially sound you are on your loan application.
 You’ll need to know your income from all sources, including tithing, renting, and tuition payments, as well as any debt you have, such as an existing loan.